ZhenyingZhu/StudyNotes/makefile.markdown

 Commands:
 - all lines follow the dependencies line and with a tab at the beginning treat as the commands for this target.
 - cannot use spaces to replace tab.
+- cannot put a tab at the start of a blank line with previous line finish a command.
+Otherwise make will complain about an empty command.
 - The commands should generate the target.

 An executable: